 4 overdue invoice email templates that will help you get paid faster

-On a more personal level, there is also that awkward moment when you have to contact the customer.
-What can you say that will help you get paid faster and at the same time not jeopardise your working relationship?
+On a more personal level, you also have to deal with the awkwardness of contacting the customer to chase your money.
+“Automations like invoice reminders can help to chase up those payments without the manual effort - but you still have to manage those relationships,” Roz adds.
+What can you say that will help you get paid faster and, at the same time, not jeopardise your working relationship?

-Here are a few ideas for overdue invoice emails that will both help you get paid on time and, hopefully, avoid any awkwardness.
+Here are a few ideas for overdue invoice emails that will help you get paid on time and, hopefully, ease those uncomfortable conversations.

 1. Due soon

-This example isn’t technically for an overdue invoice, but by prompting clients to pay before there’s a problem, it could be the most valuable of them all.
-Even if you have payment terms that specify a number of days for the customer to pay upon receipt of your invoice, a gentle nudge as soon as you send the invoice out is a great way to begin the conversation.
+This example isn’t technically for an overdue invoice, but prompting clients to pay before there’s a problem can be a very effective strategy.
+Even if you have payment terms that specify a number of days for the customer to pay upon receipt of your invoice, a gentle nudge before the due date could be the perfect reminder.

-It’s best to keep this email simple, polite and friendly.
+It’s best to keep this email simple, light and friendly.
 For example:

 Hi [customer name],

-This is a quick heads-up that I’ve just sent invoice [number].
+This is a quick heads-up that invoice [number] is due soon.
 I’d really appreciate it if you could arrange the payment.

 Kind regards,